Young woman reading a book

 Online SOPHAS Application

 Most applicants to MPH programs must submit an online application through The Centralized Application Service For Public Health (SOPHAS).
-SOPHAS acts as a portal for prospective MBA/MPH students to simplify applying to one or more public health programs.
+SOPHAS is a portal for prospective MBA/MPH students to simplify applying to one or more public health programs.
 The SOPHAS application has four components that you will need to fill out: personal information, academic history, supporting information, and SOPHAS program materials.

 SOPHAS Personal Information